Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers

 \section{Abstract}

-We performed an image search on \Yahoo\ for ``Comet Holmes'' on 2010~April~1.
+We performed an image search for ``Comet Holmes,'' using the \Yahoo\ Web search engine, on 2010~April~1.
 Thousands of images were returned.
 We astrometrically calibrated---and therefore vetted---the images using the \project{Astrometry.net} system.
-The calibrated image pointings form a set of data points to which we can fit a test-particle orbit in the Solar System, marginalizing out image dates and detecting outliers.
+The calibrated image pointings form a set of data points to which we can fit a test-particle orbit in the Solar System, marginalizing over image dates and detecting outliers.
 The approach is Bayesian and the model is, in essence, a model of how comet astrophotographers point their instruments.
-We find very strong probabilistic constraints on the orbit, although slightly off the JPL ephemeris, probably because of limitations of the astronomer model.
-Hyper-parameters of the model constrain the reliability of date meta-data and where in the image astrophotographers place the comet; we find that $\sim 70$~percent of the meta-data are correct and that the comet typically appears in the central $\sim 1/e$ of the image footprint.
-This project demonstrates that discoveries are possible with data of extreme heterogeneity and unknown provenance; or that the Web is possibly an enormous repository of astronomical information; or that if an object has been given a name and photographed thousands of times by observers who post their images on the Web, we can (re-)discover it and infer its dynamical properties!
+In this work, we do not measure the position of the comet within each image, but rather use the celestial position of the whole image to infer the orbit.
+We find very strong probabilistic constraints on the orbit, although slightly off the JPL ephemeris, probably due to limitations of our model.
+Hyperparameters of the model constrain the reliability of date meta-data and where in the image astrophotographers place the comet; we find that $\sim 70$~percent of the meta-data are correct and that the comet typically appears in the central third of the image footprint.
+This project demonstrates that discoveries and measurements can be made using data of extreme heterogeneity and unknown provenance.
+As the size and diversity of astronomical data sets continues to grow, approaches like ours will become more essential.
+This project also demonstrates that the Web is an enormous repository of astronomical information; and that if an object has been given a name and photographed thousands of times by observers who post their images on the Web, we can (re-)discover it and infer its dynamical properties.

 \keywords{ celestial mechanics --- comets: individual (17P/Holmes) --- ephemerides --- methods: statistical --- surveys --- time }